atbcb/ICTTestingBaseline/docs/01Keyboard.md

     2. If nonstandard keyboard commands are required to navigate away from a component or set of components, check that the commands work.

 ### Test Results
-If the above check fails, then Baseline Requirement 1 fails.
+If the above check fails, then Baseline Test 1.2 fails.

 Advisory: Tips for streamlined test processes
 ---------------------------------------------